mcduryea/Intro-to-Bioinformatics/MyFirstRepoAndCommit.md

 + Navigate to [GitHub](https://www.github.com) and log in, if necessary.
 + Identify the `+` icon in the top-right corner of the webpage.
 Click on it, and select *New Repository*.

-  + In the *repository name* field, type `PalmerPenguinsAnalysis`.
+  + In the *repository name* field, type `BioStatisticsAnalysis`.
   + Include a meaningful description.
-  + You may choose to leave the repository as Public or switch it to Private.
+  + Please leave the repository as Public -- you can talk to Dr. Gilbert or Dr. Duryea if you have concerns about this.
   + Click the checkbox to *Add a README file*.
   + You can leave both `.gitignore` and `license` set to *None* for now.
   + Click the green button to *Create Repository*.